VulcanJS/Vulcan/packages/vulcan-newsletter/README.md

 ### Install

 1. `mrt add telescope-newsletter`.
-2. Go to the Telescope settings page and add your MailChimp API key and List ID.
+2. Go to the Vulcan settings page and add your MailChimp API key and List ID.

 ### Dependencies